Hamdyx/Reactjs_task/README.md

 - various products displayed in different pages
 - add as many products into the cart and see a badge with the total number
 - add different products to favourite or watchlist
+- sort products in ascending or descending order by name or price
+- search for specific products with name
 - responsive design

 ## In-Development